Reward, Release, Respond — The Stoked Dispatch, March 2026

 - Review, edit if needed, send.
 Done.

-Why it matters: Consistency and speed are force multipliers.
+Why it matters: Consistency and speed let a small team punch above its weight.
 Your best advocate’s answer to “what’s the range?” is probably great.
-Canned responses let every advocate give that great answer without the cognitive load of composing it fresh each time.
-And because merge variables personalize each response automatically, it never feels robotic.
+Canned responses let every advocate give that answer without composing it from scratch each time.
+Merge variables personalize it automatically, so it never feels canned.

 Available on all tiers: Basic gets 2 responses, Pro gets 5, and Enterprise gets 25.
 Advocates can read more here.